My Account

 Many types of assets don’t require probate.
 An estate may include “probated” and “non-probated” assets.

-Non-probated assets generally include any bank, life insurance, retirement and brokerage accounts that list a beneficiary.
-Such accounts have Payable on Death or Transferable on Death designations.
+Non-probated assets generally include any bank, life insurance, retirement and brokerage accounts that list a beneficiary or a Payable on Death or Transfer on Death designation.

-Property held in joint tenancy with rights of survivorship, such as real estate and financial accounts, along with property held in a trust, are all non-probated assets.
+Property held in joint tenancy with right of survivorship, such as real estate and financial accounts, along with property held in a trust, are all non-probated assets.

 Probated assets are held solely in the decedent’s name without a designated beneficiary.
 These may include bank and brokerage accounts, personal property such as vehicles, real estate or a life insurance policy with the decedent or estate listed as beneficiary.